 Searching for family lost in the storm

-Splintered wood beams cover the ground where roads once connected a neighborhood near the coastline.
+Splintered wood beams cover the ground where roads once connected a neighborhood about 100 meters from the coastline.

 Here, the storm surge plowed down homes, leaving behind mounds of rubble as far as the eye can see.